Skip to main content

 A growing ecosystem of MCP servers is available:

-- Public Registries: Explore marketplaces and lists like mcpmarket.com, mcp.so, smithery.ai, glama.ai, or community aggregations like the
+• Public Registries: Explore marketplaces and lists like mcpmarket.commcp.so, smithery.ai, glama.ai, or community aggregations like the awesome-mcp-servers list on GitHub.

 Important Considerations

-- Error Handling & Troubleshooting: If an agent tries to use an MCP tool and fails, the error message returned by the tool/server will typically be inserted directly into the conversation history.
+• Error Handling & Troubleshooting: If an agent tries to use an MCP tool and fails, the error message returned by the tool/server will typically be inserted directly into the conversation history.
 This allows the agent (or you) to see what went wrong and potentially adapt the plan.
-The success/failure rate is also tracked per tool in the MCP Integration UI, helping you identify unreliable tools.
+The success/failure rate is also tracked per tool in the Tool dashboard, helping you identify unreliable tools.
 If you notice frequent tool errors, review the tool's definition for clarity (as provided by the MCP server), or try explicitly instructing your agent on tool usage.
 Persistent errors may require troubleshooting the MCP server itself or contacting the MCP server developer.

 Conclusion

-MCP Tool Integration is a powerful feature that dramatically extends the reach and capabilities of your Portal One agents.
-By connecting to external tools and services through standardized MCP servers, you can automate more complex workflows, leverage real-time data, and build agents that interact meaningfully with the systems and data sources crucial to your operations.
+MCP Servers are a powerful feature that dramatically extends the reach and capabilities of your Portal One agents.
+By connecting to external tools and resources through standardized MCP servers, you can automate more complex workflows, leverage real-time data, and build agents that interact meaningfully with the systems and data sources crucial to your operations.
 Start exploring the available MCP servers or consider building your own to truly unlock your agents' potential.